soedev/soego-component/ekafka/README.md

 #
 # Default: -1
 retentionTime = "-1"
-# MinBytes indicates to the broker the minimum batch size that the consumer
+# MinBytes indicates to the broker the minimum batch size that the simple
 # will accept.
 Setting a high minimum when consuming from a low-volume topic
 # may result in delayed delivery when the broker does not have enough data to
 # satisfy the defined minimum.
 #
 # Default: 1
 minBytes = 1
-# MaxBytes indicates to the broker the maximum batch size that the consumer
+# MaxBytes indicates to the broker the maximum batch size that the simple
 # will accept.
 The broker will truncate a message to satisfy this maximum, so
 # choose a value that is high enough for your largest message size.
 #